verdverm/bastet/README.md

 - Interacts with running Blockchains
 - Signs transactions with private key
 - Sends signed transaction to the chain

+UI/UX in the Bastet-UI right now:
+- enough to demonstrate the User notification to approve signing a transaction
+- account list
+- network list

-- Demo DApp that works with Bastet
+Demo DApp which works with Bastet as with other providers.

 ### Setup